 The main thing that distinguishes Gedikpasa Hamami from others is that it has a small pool inside.
 The bath, which is very close to the Grand Bazaar, is located in Beyazit.

-We also mentioned Beyazit in the article where to stay in Istanbul.
+We also mentioned Beyazit district in the article named where to stay in Istanbul.
 Most of the families who have come to Istanbul in recent years prefer hotels with large rooms in Beyazit and Laleli districts.

 6. Kilic Ali Pasa Hamami

-Kilic Ali Pasa Hamami is part of the mosque complex of the same name.
+Kilic Ali Pasa Hammam is part of the mosque complex of the same name.
 Located right next to Tophane Tram Station, the hamam is only walking distance to Taksim Square.
 It is possible to reach the bath, which stands out with its proximity to the tram, in 10 minutes by public transport from Sultanahmet.

 Kilic Ali Pasa Hamami is located in Karakoy, one of the fastest growing districts of recent years.
 After refreshing yourself in Kilic Ali Pasa Bath, you can go to the streets of Karakoy, which are full of bars, restaurants and cafes, and have a good time.